swiftlang/swift-evolution/proposals/nnnn-offset-indexing-and-slicing.md

   /// For example:
   ///
   ///     .first + 2  // The position of the 3rd element
-  ///     .last + 1   // One past the last element, equivalent to `.end`
+  ///     .last + 1   // One past the last element, corresponding to `endIndex`
   ///
   public static func +(_ lhs: OffsetBound, _ rhs: Int) -> OffsetBound